vega/altair/doc/user_guide/data.rst

 Each top-level chart object (i.e. :class:`Chart`, :class:`LayerChart`,
 and :class:`VConcatChart`, :class:`HConcatChart``, :class:`RepeatChart`,
 :class:`FacetChart`) accepts a dataset as its first argument.
-The dataset can be specified in one of three ways:
+The dataset can be specified in one of five ways:

 - as a `Pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_
 - as a :class:`Data` or related object (i.e. :class:`UrlData`, :class:`InlineData`, :class:`NamedData`)
 - as a url string pointing to a ``json`` or ``csv`` formatted text file
+- as a GeoPandas_ GeoDataFrame
+- as a GeoJSON_ object

 For example, here we specify data via a DataFrame: